 If fully charged, the circuit cuts off the power supplied to the battery, and the phone charger then powers the phone directly.
-It means that there will be nothing like overcharging of the phone.
+It means that there will be nothing like overcharging the phone battery.

-Do not pay much attention to charging timing, especially if you are using a new generation phone or a phone with a Li-ion battery.
+Do not pay much attention to charging timing, especially if you are using new-generation phone batteries.

-But no matter what, never allow your phone to trip off by itself as a result of low battery – as this can reduce the battery life span.
-Switch it off or plug to a power source if it gets too low.
+This is very important, no matter what, never allow your phone to trip off by itself as a result of low battery – as this can reduce the battery life span.
+Switch it off or plug it into a power source if it gets too low.

-Also, bear on mind that what spoils phone battery most it bad charger.
+Also, bear in mind that what spoils the phone battery most is a bad charger.
 Make sure that you are charging your phone with the specified charger.

-Always buy your phone charger from your phone brand verified shop.
+Always buy your phone charger from your phone brand verified to shop.
 This is very important.